 3. Resource Guarding

 Resource guarding is a behavioral issue that is unlikely to appear overnight.
-Oftentimes, dogs with resource guarding tendencies have experienced some kind of trauma that has left them with a need to protect high-value resources, like food.
-However, some dogs develop this behavior due to genetics or environmental factors.
+Dogs with resource-guarding tendencies have often experienced some kind of trauma that has left them with a need to protect high-value resources, like food.

-Despite our best efforts as pet owners, many of us overlook some aspects of training when it comes to our dogs.
-Many dogs steal food simply because they were never taught not to do so.
-This is a common issue with dogs that counter surf or steal food directly from the kitchen counters or table.
+Despite our best efforts as pet owners, many of us overlook certain aspects of training.
+Many dogs steal food simply because they opportunistically learned that they could.
+This is a common issue with dogs that steal food directly from the kitchen counters or table.

 How to Stop Your Dog From Stealing Food